lscalese/isc-webgateway-letsencrypt/README.md

 ## Create volumes

 It needs two volumes.
 One for webgateway configuration files and another for letsecnrypt certificate.
-It's important to keep your certifacte outside the container.
+It's important to keep your certificate outside the container.
 Do not generate a new certificate for each run otherwise You will reach the rate limit quickly.
 [See this documentation for more informations](https://letsencrypt.org/docs/rate-limits/).